sulu/sulu-docs/reference/content-types/snippet.rst

       - string
       - The type of snippet to assign.
     * - default
-      - boolean - false
+      - string - false
-      - If this parameter is true and enabled in config the content-type will load the default snippets which can be specified by the content-manager in the webspace settings.
+      - If this parameter is true or a specified area and enabled in config the content-type will load the snippet which can be specified by the content-manager in the webspace settings.

 .. note::

     The fallback mechanism has to be enabled in the config:
-    `sulu_snippet.types.snippet.default_enabled`.
+    `sulu_snippet.types.snippet.default_enabled`. (default activated since 1.4)

 Example
 -------